Aaron Robinson (American football): Professional career

-Robinson was selected by the New York Giants in the third round (71st overall) of the 2021 NFL Draft.
+Robinson was selected by the New York Giants in the third round (71st overall) of the 2021 NFL draft.
 He signed his four-year rookie contract with New York on May 27, 2021.
-He was placed on the reserve/PUP list to start the 2021 season.
+He was placed on the reserve/physically unable to perform (PUP) list to start the 2021 season.
 He was activated on November 1, 2021.

 On September 14, 2022, Robinson had his appendix removed and would not be able to play in Week 2 & 3 games against the Carolina Panthers and Dallas Cowboys.
 On October 4, 2022, Robinson was placed on injured reserve with a knee injury.

+Robinson was placed on the reserve/PUP list to start the 2023 season as he recovered from his knee injury.

+Robinson was waived by the Giants on July 31, 2024 following a failed physical.